-Terraced rice fields in the mountains of northern Vietnam.
-Photo by Scott Herder.
+Terraced rice fields in Sapa.
+Photo by Aaron Joel Santos

 Until 2016, those who wanted to conquer the 3,143m summit of Mount Fansipan had to trek for two or three days.
 Today, a 6km long cable car journey can whisk people to the top in just 15-minutes.